-When funds need to be withdrawn from an RESP, any grant and growth in the plan are withdrawn first when requesting the Education Assistance Program.
-EAP's are taxable to the beneficiary; they'll be sent a T4A when tax time comes.
-The institution will need Proof of Enrolment from the institution; a letter of acceptance is NOT sufficient.
-They will also require their withdrawal form called the RESP Education Assistance Payment & Redemption.
+When funds need to be withdrawn from an RESP, any grant and growth in the plan are withdrawn first when requesting the Education Assistance Program (EAP).
+EAPs are taxable to the beneficiary who will receive a T4A when taxes are due.
+The institution will need Proof of Enrollment from the institution; a letter of acceptance is NOT sufficient.
+They will also require their withdrawal form titled "RESP Education Assistance Payment & Redemption".

-WHAT HAPPENS TO SAVINGS IN AN RESP WHEN IT CLOSES?
+WHAT HAPPENS TO THE SAVINGS AND INTEREST INCOME IN AN RESP WHEN IT CLOSES?

-An savings that remain in your RESP when it closes will be handled as follows:
+Any savings which remain in your RESP when it closes will be handled as follows:

-- money received from either the Canada Education Savings Grant (CESG) or the Canada Learning Bond (CLB) will be returned to the Government of Canada; and - any personal savings in the account will be returned to the person who opened the plan.
+- Money received from either the Canada Education Savings Grant (CESG) or the Canada Learning Bond (CLB) will be returned to the Government of Canada; - Any personal savings in the account will be returned to the person who opened the plan.

-The interest earned on both the personal savings as well as any government grants or bonds will be returned to you if all the following apply:
+The interest earned on both the personal savings as well as any government grants or bonds will be returned to you if all the following conditions apply:

-- all children named in the plan are at least 21 years old and are not eligible for an Educational Assistance Payment;

-- the subscriber is a Canadian resident; and

-- the RESP was opened at least 10 years ago.
+- All children named in the plan are at least 21 years old and are not eligible for an Educational Assistance Payment; - The subscriber is a Canadian resident and the RESP was opened a minimum of 10 years prior to its closing.